 This "any other party" codicil was recognized a year later in Natural Resources Defense Council v.
-EPA, when the court's description of the Ohio case contained this blurb: "(court may excuse one party's failure to raise an issue in administrative forum where another party pressed and agency in fact considered identical issue)."
-In that case, NRDC challenged an EPA rule issued under the Resource Conservation and Recovery Act ("RCRA"), in which the agency did not include used oils on its listing of covered hazardous wastes, instead explaining that it relied on other federal regulations to prevent any harm from used oil disposal.
-In court, NRDC wanted to argue that EPA's reliance on other federal regulations was forbidden by the statutory and regulatory command that EPA list substances that pose a substantial threat when "improperly managed."
-The court noted that, "Petitioners do not deny that they failed to raise their 'improper management' argument before the agency.
-Instead, they contend that their raising 'various technical, policy, and legal' objections to the EPA's proposed non-listing was sufficient to preserve their right to press their statutory construction argument in court."
+EPA,104 when the court's description of the Ohio case contained this blurb: "(court may excuse one party's failure to raise an issue in administrative forum where another party pressed and agency in fact considered identical issue)."105 In that case, NRDC challenged an EPA rule issued under the Resource Conservation and Recovery Act ("RCRA"), in which the agency did not include used oils on its listing of covered hazardous wastes, instead explaining that it relied on other federal regulations to prevent any harm from used oil disposal.
+In court, NRDC wanted to argue that EPA's reliance on other federal regulations was forbidden by the statutory and regulatory command that EPA list substances that pose a substantial threat when "improperly managed."106 The court noted that, "Petitioners do not deny that they failed to raise their 'improper management' argument before the agency.
+Instead, they contend that their raising 'various technical, policy, and legal' objections to the EPA's proposed non-listing was sufficient to preserve their right to press their statutory construction argument in court."107 a party could never waive a legal claim as long as the party in fact appeared and argued something before the agency.
+While there are surely limits on the level of congruity required between a party's arguments before an administrative agency and the court, respect for agencies' proper role in the Chevron framework requires that the court be particularly careful to ensure that challenges to an agency's interpretation of its governing statute are first raised in the administrative forum.108

-Rejecting that argument, Judge Sentelle, writing for the court, concluded that if it were sufficient for parties to argue that they had made other "technical, policy, or legal" arguments before the agency, a party could never waive a legal claim as long as the party in fact appeared and argued something before the agency.
-While there are surely limits on the level of congruity required between a party's arguments before an administrative agency and the court, respect for agencies' proper role in the Chevron framework requires
+Rejecting that argument, Judge Sentelle, writing for the court, concluded that if it were sufficient for parties to argue that they had made other "technical, policy, or legal" arguments before the agency, the Rule as drafted would permit the DOD unilaterally to free itself from the strictures imposed by the RCRA.
+The MTP has thus waived the argument and may not raise it for the first time upon appeal.").